GravitoLtd/gravitoltd.github.io/docs/Gravito_Pro_CMP/FAQ/How_to_fireGTM_tags_based_on_consents.md

         gtmTags: [
             {
                 triggerName: 'Marketing Consent update', // this is the event name which will be added to the data layer
-                consentIds: [3], // this will be the consent id to which this event will be binded
+                consentIds: [3], // this will be the consent id to which this event will be bound
                 fireOnce: true // this will decide whether to fire the event only once in the session or not },
             {